arafato/alicloud-core-concepts-book/manuscript/infrastructure_essentials.md

 **Shared Cloud Disk**
 Shared Block Storage is a block-level data storage service that features high concurrency, high performance, and high reliability.
 It supports concurrent reads and writes on multiple ECS instances, and provides data reliability of up to 99.9999999%.
 In a traditional cluster architecture, multiple computing nodes access the same copy of data to provide services.
 To prevent service disruptions due to single point of failures, you can use Shared Block Storage to ensure access to the data, achieving high availability.
-We recommend that you store business data in Shared Block Storage devices and use a cluster file system such as Google File System (GFS) and General Parallel File System (GPFS) to manage these devices.
+We recommend that you store business data in Shared Block Storage devices and use a cluster file system such as General Parallel File System (GPFS) to manage these devices.
 Data consistency can be guaranteed between multiple front-end computing nodes during concurrent read/write operations.

 Note that a single Shared Block Storage device can be attached to a maximum of eight ECS instances in the same zone and region at the same time.
 Cross-AZ Shared Cloud Disks are not supported.